JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 We will be using [Android Studio](https://developer.android.com/studio/) for the Android part of the tutorial.
 You shall have Android SDK installed, or Android Studio will help you to install one.
-It is possible to use [IntelliJ IDEA](https://jetbrains.com/idea) Community or Ultimate editions version too.
+It is possible to use [IntelliJ IDEA](https://jetbrains.com/idea) Community or Ultimate editions too.

 You should have the latest Kotlin plugin version 1.3.x installed in the Android Studio or IntelliJ IDEA.
 The tutorial uses features that are only available in Kotlin 1.3.x or newer.
 To check that, you may simply open